-Operating results from our U.S. operations in the first quarter of 2016 increased \$0.6 million when compared to the first quarter of last year.
-The prior year includes \$1.9 million due to the closure of the Rogers facility, while the current year includes less than \$0.1 million of costs.
+Operating results from our U.S. operations in the second quarter of 2016 improved \$1.4 million when compared to the second quarter of last year.
+Gross profit improved \$0.8 million over the comparable period in 2015 and the closure costs of the Rogers facility were less than \$0.1 million in the second quarter of 2016 compared to \$1.6 million in the comparable period in 2015.